No. 17372, 11th & 12th Battalions, Royal Irish Rifles

 John Corry enlisted in Lisburn and he served with the 11th Battalion Royal Irish Rifles until it was amalgamated with the 13th Battalion and then, when the 11th/13th Battalion was disbanded in February 1918, with the 12th Battalion in 108th Brigade of the 36th Ulster Division.

-Rifleman John Corry (No. 17372) was killed in action on 12 April 1918 during the German Spring Offensive and he is commemorated on the Tyne Cot Memorial in Belgium; on Holywood and District War Memorial; on Lisburn War Memorial and in the Belfast Book of Honour (Page 121).
+Rifleman John Corry (No. 17372) was killed in action on 12 April 1918 during the German Spring Offensive and he is commemorated on the Tyne Cot Memorial in Belgium; on Holywood and District War Memorial; on Lisburn War Memorial; on the Hilden, Glenmore and Lambeg War Memorial (as John Curry); in Lisburn Cathedral, in the Belfast Book of Honour (Page 121), and on the family grave headstone in Dundonald Cemetery, Belfast.